Hierarchical Curriculum Learning for AMR Parsing: Introduction

 \section{Introduction}

 Abstract Meaning Representation (AMR) \cite{ban-AMR} parsing aims to translate a natural sentence into a directed acyclic graph.
-Figure \ref{fig:example} illustrates an AMR graph where nodes represent concepts, e.g., `die-01' and `soldier', and edges represent relations, e.g., `:ARG1' and `:quant'.
-AMR has been widely exploited in the downstream NLP tasks, including information extraction \cite{rao-amr-ie, wang-amr-ie, zhang-amr-ie}, text summarization \cite{liao-amr-tm, hardy-amr-tm} and question answering \cite{mitra-amr-qa, sacha-amr-qa}.
+Figure \ref{fig:example}(a) illustrates an AMR graph where nodes represent concepts, e.g., `die-01' and `soldier', and edges represent relations, e.g., `:ARG1' and `:quant'.
+AMR has been exploited in the downstream NLP tasks, including information extraction \cite{rao-amr-ie, wang-amr-ie, zhang-amr-ie}, text summarization \cite{liao-amr-tm, hardy-amr-tm} and question answering \cite{mitra-amr-qa, sacha-amr-qa}.

-The powerful pretrained encoder-decoder models, e.g., BART \cite{lew-bart}, have been successfully adapted to the AMR parsing \cite{xu-seqpretrain, bevil-spring}, which generates the linearized AMR graph (Figure \ref{fig:example}) from the sentence.
-Recently the sequence-to-sequence learning with pretrained models has swept the AMR leaderboard \cite{bevil-spring}.
-However, there exists a gap between flat sentence-to-AMR training objective and the inherent hierarchical structure of AMR graph.
-The concepts and relations that locate in the different layers of AMR graph correspond to different level of abstraction in terms of semantic representation as depicted in Figure \ref{fig:example}.
+The powerful pretrained encoder-decoder models, e.g., BART \cite{lew-bart}, have been successfully adapted to the AMR parsing and became the mainstream and state-of-the-art methods \cite{bevil-spring}.
+Through directly generating the linearized AMR graph (e.g., Figure \ref{fig:example}(a)) from the sentence, these sequence-to-sequence methods \cite{xu-seqpretrain,bevil-spring} circumvent the complex data processing pipeline and can be easily optimized compared with transition-based or graph-based methods \cite{naseem2019rewarding, lee2020pushing,lyu2018amr, zhang2019amr, zhang2019broad, cai2020amr, zhou2021structure}.
+However, there exists a gap between the flat sentence-to-AMR training objective\footnote{Flat means the objective equally treats all output tokens.} and AMR graphs, since sequence-to-sequence models deviate from the essence of graph representation.
+Therefore, it is difficult for sequential generators to learn the inherent hierarchical structure of AMR \cite{zhou2021structure}.